Q: What is your training philosophy?

 Is your dog reactive on leash (lunging or barking at other dogs or people)?
 Does she bark at the UPS man through the living room window, or chase passing cars?
-If so, then YES, I can likely help!
+If so, then YES, I can help!

-However, I do not work with dogs with a serious bite history.
+However, I do not work with dogs with serious bite history.
 If you need more help than I can provide, I will refer you to a trainer with experience in rehabbing true aggression.

 Q: What is your #1 training tip?